moliver28/research-handbook/content/handbook/business-technology/data-team/platform/permifrost.md

 ## Permifrost

-Permifrost is a python tool for managing permissions on a Snowflake data warehouse.
+Permifrost is a Python tool for managing permissions on a Snowflake data warehouse.
 The main documentation for using the tool is available in the project and on PyPI.

 ### Caveats and Errors